Ahmed-Arafat10/Network1-Labs-CIC/Lab #2.md

    Require active networking services and one active interface that is configured
    - Telnet is a network protocol that allows a user to communicate with a remote device.
 It is a virtual terminal protocol used mostly by network administrators to remotely access and manage devices.
 Administrator can access the device by telnetting to the IP address or hostname of a remote device.
    - To use telnet, you must have a software (Telnet client) installed.
 On a remote device, a Telnet server must be installed and running.
 Telnet uses the TCP port 23 by default.
    - One of the greatest disadvantages of this protocol is that all data, including usernames and passwords, is sent in clear text, which is a potential security risk.
-This is the main reason why Telnet is rarely used today and is being replaced by a much secure protocol called SSH.
+This is the main reason why Telnet is rarely used today and is being replaced by a much secure protocol called SSH. <br>
    ![img_1.png](Pics/lab2_4.webp)
 3. SSH
    - Remote login similar to Telnet but utilizes more security Stronger password authentication Uses encryption when transporting data
    - SSH is a network protocol used to remotely access and manage a device.
 The key difference between Telnet and SSH is that SSH uses encryption, which means that all data transmitted over a network is secure from eavesdropping.
 SSH uses the public key encryption for such purposes.
      Like Telnet, a user accessing a remote device must have an SSH client installed.
 On a remote device, an SSH server must be installed and running.
-SSH uses the TCP port 22 by default.
+SSH uses the TCP port 22 by default. <br>
      ![img_1.png](Pics/lab2_5.png)